View a markdown version of this page

 Computer use (Beta)

-For more information, see Computer use (beta) in the Anthropic documentation.
+For the underlying tool protocol, the full action vocabulary, and prompt-engineering guidance, see Computer use in the Anthropic documentation.

 Anthropic defined tools